Post-Vacation Depression: Why Coming Home Feels So Hard

 Lip line pimples typically develop when hair follicles or pores become blocked with oil, dead skin cells, and bacteria.
 Unlike other facial areas, the lip line is particularly sensitive due to its delicate skin and proximity to mucous membranes.
 This sensitivity can make pimples in this region more painful and noticeable.

 Hormonal fluctuations play a significant role in lip line pimples.
 Puberty, menstrual cycles, and stress can trigger increased oil production, leading to clogged pores.
-Tea tree oil uses and benefits can be helpful in managing some of these breakouts due to its natural antibacterial properties.
+Tea tree oil can be helpful in managing some of these breakouts due to its natural antibacterial properties.

 External factors like cosmetic products, lip balms, and even dietary choices can contribute to lip line pimples.
 Certain ingredients in lip makeup or skincare products might cause irritation or allergic reactions, resulting in breakouts.

 Not all lip bumps are pimples.
-Herpes vs pimple: key visual differences can help you distinguish between a simple pimple and a potential viral infection.
+Understanding the visual differences between herpes and pimples can help you distinguish between a simple pimple and a potential viral infection.

 Characteristic |